adrianfurlanc/obsidian-university/Notes/QuickAdd Plugin.md

 ![](https://www.youtube.com/watch?v=LrQVQ37y6IU)

-Summary:: Lets you easily create any new type of note (assignment, lecture, course, etc.)
+Summary:: Lets you easily create any new type of note (lecture, course, etc.)
 ## Principles
 For each note, instead of having to create a new note, manually import the template, then move the file over to the right folder, what if you could do that in one simple command?
 ### Using a Choice